MarkTechson/angular-fundamentals-lessons-core/projects/11-dependency-injection/README.md

 ### (BONUS) Extend this example to a profiles page

 1. Make dynamic routes to the a user page
-1. Pass data via the URL to the route using `@Input`
+1. Pass data via the URL to the route using `input`
 1. Add a function to request the resource by id from the placeholder API.